 With the risk of cyber threats increasing and evolving on an almost daily basis and malicious actors targeting organizations indiscriminately, it has become imperative that electronics design teams prepare for the worst.
-And the old methods used to secure apps and workspaces in the cloud aren’t sufficient.
-Traditional security measures, often focused on perimeter defense, are struggling to protect against modern, sophisticated attacks; with that in mind, companies must look to alternatives.
+The old methods used to secure apps and workspaces in the cloud are no longer sufficient.
+Traditional data security and compliance measures, often focused on perimeter defense, are struggling to protect against modern, sophisticated attacks; with that in mind, companies must look to alternatives.

 Perimeter-based security models, which rely on firewalls and intrusion detection systems to protect network boundaries, were supreme for a long time but are no longer adequate.
 Such models assume that everything inside the network is trusted, making them vulnerable to internal threats and advanced attacks that successfully bypass perimeter defenses.

 Zero Trust is a security model that challenges the traditional assumption of trust in a cloud environment.
-It operates on the principle of “never trust, always verify” and requires continuous authentication and authorization of users and devices accessing a workspace on the cloud, regardless of their location.
-Through its adoption, electronics design organizations can enhance their security posture and trust that their counter to the growing number of cyber crimes will protect their valuable intellectual property.
+Zero-trust data protection strategies operate on the principle of “never trust, always verify” and require continuous authentication and authorization of users and devices accessing a cloud workspace, regardless of their location.
+Through the adoption of zero trust architectures, electronics design organizations can enhance their security posture and protect their valuable intellectual property.

 The core principle of Zero Trust is to never trust any user or device, regardless of its origin.
 What does this mean?
-Every access request, whether from an internal employee or an external partner, must be rigorously verified; by eliminating implicit trust, organizations can reduce the risk of unauthorized access and data breaches substantially.
+Every access request, whether from an internal employee or an external partner, must be rigorously verified.
+By eliminating implicit trust, organizations can substantially reduce the risk of unauthorized access and data breaches.

 The principle of least privilege access dictates that users should be granted only the minimum necessary permissions to perform their job functions, which helps to limit the potential damage caused by a compromised account.
 By assigning granular permissions, organizations can ensure that users only have access to the resources they need.